2023 PB Lawrence Stakes Results: Cox Plate Hope Mr Brightside Salutes First-Up

 Looking over recent Golden Slipper Stakes history uncovers a number of interesting Golden Slipper form guide trends and statistics to check out when doing the form on the current season’s edition of the $5 million Group 1 sprint.

-Lead-Up Runs: From 2009 – 2023 all but one of the Golden Slipper winners either finished first or second in their lead-up run.
+Lead-Up Runs: From 2009 – 2024 all but one of the Golden Slipper winners either finished first or second in their lead-up run.
 No Golden Slipper Stakes winner has finished worse than fourth last start in over 30 years.
-Shinzo (2023) on the quick back-up off a Group 3 Pago Pago Stakes win the Saturday prior is the latest last start Golden Slipper Stakes champion.
+Lady Of Camelot (2024) racing fresh off a Group 1 Blue Diamond Stakes second in Melbourne is the latest Golden Slipper Stakes winner.

-Trainers: Gai Waterhouse is the most successful Golden Slipper Stakes trainer saddling-up seven winners, four runners-up and six third place-getters (up until 2023 inclusive).
+Trainers: Gai Waterhouse is the most successful Golden Slipper Stakes trainer saddling-up eight winners, four runners-up and seven third place-getters (up until 2024 inclusive).
 Looking for in-form Waterhouse-trained runners in the current year’s Golden Slipper field is always a good idea.
+Lady Of Camelot (2024) is Waterhouse’s latest Slipper champion.

 Barriers: The standout Golden Slipper barrier (since 1983) producing nine winners is barrier one – most recently Fireburn (1 of 16 in 2022) and Shinzo (1 of 15 in 2023) – so tipping a good two-year-old drawn the rails can make a smart bet.
-Note there’s been four winners from barriers 5, 10 and 11 in that time (up until 2017).
 Barrier 14 produced back-to-back Golden Slipper winners with Estijaab (2018) and Kiamichi (2019).